Dear Everett Public Schools community members,

 least a little bit, my frustration with the outside influences that make our collective efforts on behalf of each of our communities' children even more challenging.

 On Sunday, Aug.
-16, in his Seattle Times editorial, Danny Westneat shared his view of the federal sanctions.
+16, in his Seattle Times opinion piece, Danny Westneat shared his view of the federal sanctions.

 On Monday, Aug.
 23, the Daily Herald front page article outlined the impact of the federal sanctions on schools and districts across the county.